 A program that focuses on the systematic study of ethical issues in the workplace and public life, and the application of ethical decision-making to the practical problems of society and the professions.
 Includes instruction in ethical theory; history of ethics; contemporary social dilemmas; methods in applied ethics; and applications including medical ethics, legal ethics, business ethics, environmental ethics, and criminal justice ethics.

-Of the 59 Applied and Professional Ethics degrees granted each year at the Masters degree level, women make up 54% percent and men make up 46% percent of the field of study.
-Did you know that New York has more students being granted a degree in Applied and Professional Ethics than any other state in the US?
-In fact, New York awarded 18 degrees last year!
+Of the 32 Applied and Professional Ethics degrees granted each year at the Bachelors degree level, women make up 56% percent and men make up 44% percent of the field of study.
+Did you know that Maryland has more students being granted a degree in Applied and Professional Ethics than any other state in the US?
+In fact, Maryland awarded 15 degrees last year!
 The average starting salary for an undergraduate degree in Applied and Professional Ethics is $44,700.

-Johnson University, Loyola University Chicago and Case Western Reserve University are three schools popular for Applied and Professional Ethics programs.
-In fact, there are 15 students at Johnson University pursuing a Masters degree in Applied and Professional Ethics.
+Carnegie Mellon University, the University of Baltimore and the University of Maryland-College Park are three schools popular for Applied and Professional Ethics programs.
+In fact, there are 9 students at Carnegie Mellon University pursuing a Bachelors degree in Applied and Professional Ethics.
 Take a look at the college options in the table below.

 The highest paying career for Applied and Professional Ethics majors is Philosophy and Religion Teachers, Postsecondary.
 But, another thing to consider is how much demand there is for specific jobs.
 A career that is in high need that a degree in Applied and Professional Ethics can prepare you for is Philosophy and Religion Teachers, Postsecondary.